Blugil/Blugil/README.md

 ### Hi there 👋

 My name's Dominick!
 I mainly work with Javascript in the flavors of Node and React to bring my ideas to life on the magical place that is the internet.
-I'm a vim finatic and always enjoy learning new things.
+I'm a (neo)vim and Linux enthusiast and always enjoy learning new things.

 - 🌱 I’m currently learning Python, Rust, and Lua.
 - 🔭 I’m currently working on: